 Ashes to Ashes: Tobacco’s Journey from Plant to Cigarette.

 Some argue tobacco itself isn’t harmful, that it’s the chemicals added to tobacco by manufacturers that make it a deadly product.
-The truth is that at no point in the tobacco timeline — from budding plant to discarded butt — could tobacco be considered healthy.
+The truth about tobacco is that at no point in the tobacco timeline — from budding plant to discarded butt — could tobacco be considered healthy.

 Right from the ground, tobacco is poisonous.
 Despite its beautiful green leaves and colorful flowers, simply touching tobacco plants can be hazardous to your health.
 “Green tobacco sickness,” a type of nicotine poisoning, afflicts anyone who handles its wet leaves without adequate protection.
 It is standard practice for tobacco farmers and workers to wear gloves and other protective clothing when handling tobacco plant leaves.
 Plus, nearly 40 carcinogens occur naturally in tobacco plants.

 Once tobacco is harvested and passed to Big Tobacco, it is enhanced to make it more flavorful — and addictive.
 Tobacco manufacturers can control and often increase nicotine levels.
 They add ammonia to make nicotine reach the brain faster.
 They add sugars and flavors to reduce harshness and make smoke easier to inhale.

 Even with all the artificial additives and natural chemicals in cigarettes, the toxicity of tobacco is amplified when it is burned.
 Burning a cigarette changes its chemical composition, and more than 4,000 new chemical compounds are created in the smoke.
 Of those 4,000 chemicals, 70 of them are known to cause cancer.